British Rail Class 60: Prime mover

+Hydrogen steam conversion

+In June 2024 the British advanced steam technology company Steamology signed a contract with Arup and Eversholt Rail in collaboration with Freightliner under the H2Steam banner, to refit a Class 60 locomotive with a Steamology steam unit in 2025.
+The conversion is fuelled by burning hydrogen and is intended as a drop-in replacement for the diesel engine to create a 2MW zero emission locomotive, with 20 high pressure steam generators, four steam turbines and 140kg of gas storage.

 Current operators

 DB Cargo UK

 Following the privatisation of British Rail, all 100 units came under the management of the English Welsh & Scottish (EWS).
 Reportedly, the company was not impressed by the Class 60's performance, having a generally disfavourable attitude towards all of British Rail's locomotives.
 Thus, EWS decided not to reduce the 100 strong fleet, even those units that were damaged by fires and collisions would receive repairs.
 During most of 2003 and 2004, a portion of the fleet entered storage, having been deemed to be surplus to requirements.
 It was in 2004 that the first locomotive of the class was reportedly withdrawn, being retained by the company and gradually stripped for parts.

 Between 2004 and 2007, typically between 50% and 75% of the fleet would be out of action at a given time.
 During 2007, the operational fleet was estimated to be 60 locomotives.
 While members of the fleet were reaching the milestone of 20,000 operating hours, at which point an overhaul was required, no authorisation for this work was given, with individual locomotives being rotated instead.
 This allegedly led to operational numbers dropping as low as four locomotives.
 According to Rail Magazine, there were suspicions that the whole class was close to being permanently withdrawn around this time, although the Class 60 was noted to have superior performance to the newer British Rail Class 66 when hauling particularly heavy freight trains.

 In June 2007, EWS was acquired by DB Schenker, a wholly owned subsidiary of the German railway company, Deutsche Bahn.
 During September 2010, twenty of the class were offered for disposal by DB Schenker UK.
 Many of the locomotives marked for disposal had sustained catastrophic failures or were otherwise in a poor condition.

 During November 2010, DBS announced that a batch of 20 units would receive overhauls.
 According to Rail Magazine, rumours that the company was interested in replacing the Class 60's engines were prevalent around this time.
 In January 2011, DB Schenker announced that seven units would undergo overhauls, along with an option to overhaul a further fourteen members of the class; this work reportedly extended the fleet's operational life by 15 years.
 During January 2013, the overhaul programme was described as an "upgrade" to create a new fleet of "Super 60's".
 This programme involved the complete overhaul, but not total replacement, of the locomotive's engine, as well as the refurbishment of various elements, including the traction motors, bogies, control gear, cabs, and electrical systems.